glitchassassin/screeps-cache/README.md

 This uses `Memory.cache` to store cached data.
 If you're already using that key for something else, it may cause unpredictable problems: beware.

 The specific structure and the data you want to capture will vary depending on the rest of your implementation.

+## Practical Application

+I [wrote an article](https://www.jonwinsley.com/screeps/2020/10/29/screeps-world-state/) on how I'm integrating this into my own Screeps AI.